electron/electron/docs/tutorial/security.md

 things on top of Electron.
 Pull requests and contributions supporting this effort are always very welcome.

-## Ignoring Above Advice
+## Security Is Everyone's Responsibility

+It is important to remember that the security of your Electron application is the result of the overall security of the framework foundation (*Chromium*, *Node.js*), Electron itself, all NPM dependencies and your code.
+As such, it is your responsibility to follow a few important best
+practices:

+* **Keep your application up-to-date with the latest Electron framework release.**
+When releasing your product, you’re also shipping a bundle composed of Electron, Chromium shared library and Node.js.
+Vulnerabilities affecting these components may impact the security of your application.
+By updating Electron to the latest version, you ensure that critical vulnerabilities (such as *nodeIntegration bypasses*) are already patched and cannot be exploited in your application.

+* **Evaluate your dependencies.** While NPM provides half a million reusable packages, it is your responsibility to choose trusted 3rd-party libraries.
+If you use outdated libraries affected by known vulnerabilities or rely on poorly maintained code, your application security could be in jeopardy.

+* **Adopt secure coding practices.** The first line of defense for your application is your own code.
+Common web vulnerabilities, such as Cross-Site Scripting (XSS), have a higher security impact on Electron applications hence it is highly recommended to adopt secure software development best practices and perform security testing.

+## Isolation For Untrusted Content

-A security issue exists whenever you receive code from a remote destination and execute it locally.
-As an example, consider a remote website being displayed inside a [`BrowserWindow`][browser-window].
+A security issue exists whenever you receive code from an untrusted source (e.g. a remote server) and execute it locally.
+As an example, consider a remote website being displayed inside a default [`BrowserWindow`][browser-window].
 If an attacker somehow manages to change said content (either by attacking the source directly, or by sitting between your app and the actual destination), they will be able to execute native code on the user's machine.

 > :warning: Under no circumstances should you load and execute remote code with Node.js integration enabled.
 Instead, use only local files (packaged together with your application) to execute Node.js code.
-To display remote content, use the [`<webview>`][webview-tag] tag and make sure to disable the `nodeIntegration`.
+To display remote content, use the [`<webview>`][webview-tag] tag or [`BrowserView`][browser-view], make sure to disable the `nodeIntegration` and enable `contextIsolation`.

 ## Electron Security Warnings